 A new feature is BrushSync.
 This has one slightly dubious function: it modifies the intensity and mode used according to the type of 'smart' brush head attached (Philips makes a number of options).
 This supposedly optimises brushing.
 Now, I'm sure this is very clever but it's hard to say whether it improves cleaning at all.
 You can use this brush with older, non-'smart' Sonicare brush heads, if you wish.
 More handily, BrushSync also lets you know when to replace the head.
 Although given how pricey the heads can be, perhaps you'd rather not know.

 For everything from cleaning performance to style to mouth-feel, this is a great electric toothbrush, and finally knowing when you should change your head – as opposed to just leaving it on until it's gone green and moulted – is the icing on the cake.
 Even if it does mean you end up spending more on heads, your mouth will thank you for it.

-The good news is that discounting has now kicked in, and you can often get the iO9 for half that. £250 is still not exactly cheap, clearly, but it's a bargain compared to the original price.
+Okay, this might be one of the most expensive electric toothbrushes ever released, with the RRP for the iO Series 9 set an entirely ridiculous £500.
+Needless to say, it is not worth that, and the good news is that discounting has now kicked in, and you can often get the iO9 for half that.
+Of course, it's still not exactly cheap, clearly, but it's a bargain compared to the original price.